-Create a new habit by ensuring that all four parts are satisfied how’s the habit will not form.
+Create a new habit by ensuring that all four parts are satisfied with how the routine will not form.

 - No cue = the habit never starts.

-- No response = too difficult and it won’t happen.
+- No response = too tricky, and it won’t happen.

 - No reward = no reason to do it again.

-The beauty of this habit loop lies not just in using it to build new habits but also to break old ones.
+The beauty of this habit loop lies not just in using it to build new habits but also in breaking old ones.

 What To Do Next

-Below you’ll find a super simple yet effective framework for both building and breaking habits.
+Below you’ll find a super simple yet effective framework for building and breaking habits.